LDubya/OpenKeyNav/README.md

 The large active-context outline is not persistent by default.
 It appears while Shift+Up, Shift+Down, Shift+Left, or Shift+Right changes the heading context, follows consecutive heading-context moves, and clears on the next different action such as Tab.
-Its dashed black outline sits 10px outside the context and uses a white contrast layer, keeping it visually distinct from the page's focus indicator.
+Its dashed neutral outline sits 10px outside the context so it remains distinct from the solid focus treatment.
+It reuses OpenKeyNav's existing label palette instead of introducing another visual configuration.
 When the active context is backed by an authored heading, a small, non-interactive tab protrudes from an available outline edge and shows only its level (`h1` through `h6`).
+The tab uses the same existing neutral label and text colors, inherits the host page's typography, and adds only its attached shape.
 Unheaded contexts do not receive an invented level tab.
 Applications can keep the outline visible throughout Structural Navigation with `modesConfig.structuralNavigation.contextIndicator.enabled: true`.
 The persistent status says `Heading level` only when the current route resolves